SusikCodes/calculator-no-gui/README.md

 # calculator-no-gui
-This is my first project, a basic command line based calculator in Java.
+This is my first project on GitHub, a basic command line based calculator in Java.